2018-2019 Undergraduate & Graduate Catalog

-Grand Valley State University's main campus is located almost midway between downtown Grand Rapids and Lake Michigan, in the town of Allendale.
+Grand Valley State University's main campus is located in the town of Allendale, midway between downtown Grand Rapids and Lake Michigan.
 The natural land structure of Grand Valley's 1,322-acre campus is formed by deep, wooded ravines penetrating a high bluff that overlooks the Grand River to the east and gently rolling open fields to the west.
 The campus is designed to take advantage of the area's scenic wooded ravines as well as its open meadowlands.

 Automobile traffic is routed along a main campus drive to parking lots at the edge of the academic areas.
 Winding walkways between buildings connect with a series of natural trails along the riverbank.

-A 230-foot-long pedestrian bridge called "Little Mac'' spans a spectacular 70-foot-deep ravine to connect the north and south sections of the campus.
+A 230-foot-long pedestrian bridge known as "Little Mac" spans a spectacular 70-foot-deep ravine to connect the north and south sections of the campus.

-Great Lakes Group: Lake Michigan Hall, Lake Superior Hall, Lake Huron Hall, and Seidman House.
-The first four buildings completed in 1963-1964 were constructed on the southern portion of Grand Valley's campus.
+Great Lakes Group: Lake Michigan Hall, Lake Superior Hall, Lake Huron Hall, and Seidman House were the first four buildings completed in 1963-1964 and were constructed on the southern portion of Grand Valley's campus.
 They are characterized by tall, slender concrete arches and native Michigan fieldstone.
+The group's fifth member, Lake Ontario Hall, was completed in Fall 2005 and is LEED Silver-certified.
+It is situated between Lake Michigan Hall and the Calder Fine Arts Center.

-In addition to classrooms, Lake Michigan Hall houses the Department of Anthropology, the Advising Center for Brooks College of Interdisciplinary Studies, and the office of the Global Institute for Big History.
+- In addition to classrooms, Lake Michigan Hall houses the Department of Anthropology, the Advising Center for Brooks College, and the office of the Global Institute for Big History.

-Located in Seidman House are the archives, the rare book collection, and the Lemmen collection on Lincoln and the Civil War.
+- Special Collections and University Archives are located in Seidman House, which includes the rare book collection and the Lemmen collection on Lincoln and the Civil War.
 In addition, the building contains a quiet study area seating 65, with a scenic view of the nearby ravine.
 The building is named for the Thomas Erler Seidman Foundation of Grand Rapids, which donated the funds for its construction.

 James H. Zumberge Hall, named for Grand Valley's first president, received several awards for its original architectural design as a library.
 It has been renovated to serve as a centrally located administration building.
 It also houses the Robert and Mary Pew Faculty Teaching and Learning Center.
 This building is LEED Silver-certified.